viebel/blog.klipse.tech/_posts/2019-05-01-seqs-and-the-city.md

 - `-first` retrieves the first element of the sequence
 - `-rest`  returns the sequence without the first element

+> Remark: In this article, we refer to the ways sequences and collections are designed and coded in Clojurescript, where protocols are at the core of the language.
+In Clojure, it works a bit differently, but the guiding principles are the same.

 Now that we are set with some definitions, we can move on to the fun part in which we are going to tell how Clojure makes this `seq` concept so seqsy.

 ![Seqs and the City](/assets/seqs-city.jpg)

 # Ghost Protocol

-> Remark: In this article, we refer to the ways sequences and collections are designed and coded in Clojurescript, where protocols are at the core of the language.
-In Clojure, it works a bit differently, but the guiding principles are the same.

 First of all, you need to know that when you call a Clojure function that operates on a collection, this function is never a method of the data collection: It is usually a wrapper around the appropriate method.

-For exemple, in a simple piece of code like:
+For example, in a simple piece of code like:

 ~~~klipse
 (first '(1 2 3))